systelab/allure-reporter/README.md

 Supports Allure 1 (xml) and Allure 2 (json).

-You can find the application deployed by Travis at https://systelab.github.io/allure-reporter/
+You can find the validated application deployed by Travis at https://systelab.github.io/allure-reporter/ The test environment is at https://systelab.github.io/allure-reporter-test/

 ## Getting Started